DanielSousa/magento1-skeleton/README.md

 Then go to : http://definedhostname:1080

-If you need to stop the mailcatcher daemon : Clic on "Quit" on the top right corner of the MailCatcher Web UI.
+If you need to stop the mailcatcher daemon : Click on "Quit" on the top right corner of the MailCatcher Web UI.

 ### Credits